 Before the 1897 publication of Bram Stoker’s Dracula, vampires permeated Eastern European folklore.
 With tales of vampires terrorizing small villages in the dark of night, they were blamed for anything locals did not understand or could not explain.
 Vampiric beings have been recorded in literature all over the world but pop culture vampires of today, are recognized through eastern European folkloric traditions.
 People could become vampires after death because of their misdeeds while they were alive.
 Drunks, thieves, accused witches, murderers or anyone excommunicated from the church could become a vampire after death.

-Without the modern understanding of medicine, most diseases and plagues would be blamed on vampires.
+Without the modern understanding of medicine, villagers would blame most diseases and plagues on vampires.
 Vampires in folklore represented pale-faced walking corpses that would leave their grave at night in order to drink blood from livestock or people.
-This rational feasted on the fears of villagers.
+This rationale feasted on the fears of villagers.
 The ancient lore of driving a stake through the heart was the accepted method of killing a vampire.
 There are certain parts of Virginia, however, where this method also pertains to those early settlers who committed suicide.

 Dating back to the 1600s, suicide victims and their bodies were buried at a nearby crossroads and a stake was driven through their heart.